-California has a single law that criminalizes both the act of prostitution and the at of hiring or soliciting a prostitute (“solicitation”).
-However, the law tends to be used more against the alleged prostitutes than the clients or “johns.”
-The law, California Penal Code Section 647(b), also provides a very broad definition of prostitution—one designed to catch and convict as many people as possible.
+California has a single law that criminalizes both the act of prostitution and the act of hiring or soliciting a prostitute, known as “solicitation.”
+California Penal Code (CPC) Section 647(b) also provides a broad definition of prostitution, designed to catch and convict as many people as possible.

-Agreeing to engage in “lewd acts” or sexual intercourse for money (or other favors)
+- Agreeing to engage in “lewd acts” or sexual intercourse for money or other favors.

-Actually engaging in lewd acts or sexual intercourse for money (or other favors)
+- Actually engaging in lewd acts or sexual intercourse for money or other favors.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-Criminal Defense Lawyer Near Me (310) 928-9347
+Los Angeles Prostitution Defense Lawyer Near Me (310) 928-9347